adkar47/COE-332/homework06/README.md

 6.)
 Next run the command kubectl exec -it adkar47-test-flask-deployment-797b7db9bb-84d52 -- /bin/bash
-This will bring you inside the container within the pods shell which will now say "root" 7.) pip3 commands in the root pod and run the app routes from app.py through curl
+This will bring you inside the container within the pods shell which will now say "root" 7.) pip3 command in the root pod and run the app routes from app.py through curl